S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** Quantified type representing specific quantities as a magnitude (float) and optional units.
+Quantified type representing specific quantities as a magnitude as a float value and optional units.

 ....